 The insight into the structure of Cas A gained from this 3-D visualization is important for astronomers who build models of supernova explosions.
 Now, they must consider that the outer layers of the star come off spherically, but the inner layers come out more disk-like with high-velocity jets in multiple directions.

-Additionally, the Smithsonian Learning Lab has created an interactive 3D application and 360 degree video for the 3D Cas A object with related resources and activities at http://s.si.edu/cas-a
+Additionally, Chandra has worked with the Smithsonian Learning Lab to create a browser-based interactive 3D application, and 360 degree video that works with Google Cardboard for Chandra's 3D Cas A object.
+The activity has related educational resources and activities at http://s.si.edu/cas-a

 Or download the Cas A 3D model in a printable format at http://chandra.si.edu/deadstar/deadstar.html